al-eax/django_ez_tasks/README.md

 # Django EZ Tasks

-A simple,  Django app for managing background tasks with multiple execution backends.
-Built on Django 6's BackgroundTask API with additional simple backends.
+A Django app built on top of Django 6's `BaseTaskBackend` that allows you to run threaded tasks in background, without a database or worker process.

 ## Installation